 Internet Viewing Setup

-To set up your DVR for internet viewing, you require a monitor and a DVR and a router, internet connection, and network cables.
+To set up your DVR for internet viewing, you require a monitor, a DVR, a router, an internet connection, and network cables.
 Make sure your router is set correctly, and that internet is available on your devices.
 Also, make sure you have access to the admin page of your router.
 Connect the router and DVR using the network cables.

 Configure a LAN IP for the DVR